 At Le Wagon, around 80% of students have no technical skills when they enter the training, yet more than 99% of our students follow the training to the end.
 Since 2014, we have trained more than 10,000 people in web development.
 The ability of our students to succeed in the training or find a job depends above all on their motivation and their investment throughout the program.
 The main reason for dropping out for the remaining 1% is a change in professional project during training.

-There is no typical profile to make the Wagon.
+There is no typical profile to do Le Wagon.
 Our students are young graduates, marketing and sales professionals, engineers, lawyers, journalists, architects, musicians ...
 Our students are between 18 and 60 years old and share the same curiosity and enthusiasm for code.

 To apply for the training, you simply need to complete and submit the application form - it will take you a few minutes.
-We will then schedule an interview (remote or face-to-face one) to understand your objectives in more detail.
+We will then schedule an interview (remote or face-to-face) to understand your objectives in more detail.

-You will then have to complete a technical test to test your motivation!
+You will then have to complete a technical test to show your motivation!

 The only technical prerequisite to join the Wagon formation is to complete the Ruby track on CodeCademy.
 It usually takes between 9 and 15 hours.
 Once you have been selected, to help you get started with the code and make sure everyone is on the same level, we invite you to complete our Prepwork, available on our educational platform, before starting the training.

 At the end of the 9 weeks, you will have acquired a Ruby on Rails junior developer level.
 This means that you will be able to quickly prototype your ideas by independently creating a rich and complete web application.
-For example, you will know how to allow your users to register on your site (Sign up / Sign up with Facebook / Twitter), add an administration back-office, accept payment by card, send emails automatically, etc. You will know how to get into production quickly and you will have learned the best development practices used by the best startups today.
+For example, you will know how to allow your users to register on your site, add an administration back-office, accept payment by card, send emails automatically, etc. You will know how to get into production quickly and you will have learned the best development practices used by the best startups today.
 You will then have the choice: to continue your entrepreneurial project, or to apply as a junior developer or product manager in a web startup!

-The average success rate for certification over previous years is 70% (figure calculated over the years from 2018 to 2020).
+The average success rate for certification over previous years is 70% (calculated over the years from 2018 to 2020).

 Technology is a bit like fashion.
 Some people will say "this is not trendy anymore" or "this is the future".
 And we at Le Wagon prefer not to follow the hype and base our program on a more long-lasting foundation.